Timeline: Flood Watch in effect for entire Bay Area this weekend with more rain, strong winds

-SAN FRANCISCO (KGO) -- Rain returns Friday with a Level 2 storm on the ABC7 Storm Impact Scale.
-A stronger Level 3 storm will then come in Saturday morning and Sunday's rain will be a Level 1 storm.
+SAN FRANCISCO (KGO) -- A stronger Level 3 storm will then come in Saturday morning and Sunday's rain will be a Level 1 storm.

 ABC7 Meteorologist Drew Tuma says a Flood Watch has been issued for the entire Bay Area this weekend.